IPS-Hosting/game-images/arma3-win/README.md

 To persist the game server data on the host filesystem, use `-v C:/path/on/host:C:/Users/ContainerUser/arma3server` when creating the docker container.

+### Important note about permissions when using bind mounts
+When you use bind mounts, you need to grant the group "Authenticated Users" modify, read and execute, list folder contents, read, and write access to the host directory.

 ## Ports
 * 2302/udp (game)
 * 2303/udp (query) - always game+1